YuyueminAustin/YuyueminAustin.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website!
-I'm Yu Yuemin, an undergraduate student at the [Department of Computer Science, Faculty of Engineering, The University of Hong Kong](https://www.cs.hku.hk/).
+I'm YUEMIN YU, an undergraduate student at the [Department of Computer Science, Faculty of Engineering, The University of Hong Kong](https://www.cs.hku.hk/).

 I am quite interested in some Computer Science research topics, including Artificial Intelligence of Things, Ubiquitous Computing, AI for Science and healthcare, etc. Please feel free to contact me!